 Parents also vary within households.
 My instinct is to skim through what the school sends out, join in with the "social" material and the attempts to hold a community together, but to largely ignore the "academic" material unless there are bits that look like fun.
 (I've been most pleased to see the school's worksheets giving a prominent place to maths puzzles.)
 Camilla in contrast is keener on following school curriculum structures.

 My "home education goals" for Helen remain exactly the same as they were six months ago.
 Trying to feed her a broad and diverse range of books that she finds engaging, including ones she can relax with as well as ones that will stretch her, and continuing to read to her myself.
 Working through Lockhart's Arithmetic with her, to try to make sure the tedium of the primary mathematics curriculum doesn't kill the fun of numbers and arithmetic, and continuing with my attempt at an ad hoc graph theory introduction.
 (But doing both of these at her pace, in no hurry because she'll have four more years of school arithmetic and it could easily be fifteen before she ever encounters a formal graph theory course!)
-Trying to make some progress with German, even if it's at a very slow pace.
+Trying to make some progress with German and Latin, even if it's at a very slow pace.
 Inculcating a general curiosity about the natural world and humanity.
 And exposing her to a broad range of art and music and performance.
 Most subjects — history, myrmecology, anthropology, geography, politics, economics, epigraphy, etc. — are going to be covered by broad reading and the concomitant discussion and exploration.